tom-smith-okta/okta-api-center/gateways/mulesoft/readme.md

 ![alt text](https://s3.us-east-2.amazonaws.com/tom-smith-okta-api-center-images/mulesoft_create_new_app.png)

-Click "Create" to create your new client.
+Click **Create** to create your new client.

-You will see the Request API access screen.
-Select your API instance and click "Request API access".
+You will see the *Request API access* screen.
+Select your API instance and click **Request API access**.

 ![alt text](https://s3.us-east-2.amazonaws.com/tom-smith-okta-api-center-images/mulesoft_req_API_access.png)

-You will see an "API Access has been successful!" screen.
+You will see an "API Access has been successful!" message.

 ![alt text](https://s3.us-east-2.amazonaws.com/tom-smith-okta-api-center-images/mulesoft_api_access_successful.png)

-Add the `client_id` and `client_secret` to your `.env` file (in the `AUTHN_CLIENT_ID` and `AUTHN_CLIENT_SECRET` fields).
+Add the `Client ID` and `Client secret` to your `.env` file (in the `AUTHN_CLIENT_ID` and `AUTHN_CLIENT_SECRET` fields).

-And, while you have the .env file open, copy your Mulesoft Cloudhub url to the `PROXY_URI` field.
+And, while you have the `.env` file open, copy your Mulesoft Cloudhub url to the `PROXY_URI` field.
+(You can find your Cloudhub URL - listed as Proxy URL - on your API settings home page if you didn't save it earlier).
+If your Proxy URL does not begin with http:// (or https://), make sure you add http:// (or https://) to the beginning of the URL when you paste it into your `.env` file.

 ## Configure your Okta Account (Part 2)

-We can now set up our policies and rules in the Okta tenant.
+Now that we have our authentication client_id and secret, we can set up our policies and rules in the Okta tenant.
 To do so, run the following bootstrap script:

 ```bash
 node okta_bootstrap.js --mulesoft_policy